 Where can Emirati travellers fly after getting vaccinated?

 Can’t wait to travel again?
 We totally understand and so do some destinations in the world.

-If you’ve been vaccinated (two doses for most vaccine out in circulation), some countries will allow you to skip testing or quarantine.
-Seychelles, and Thailand are only some of the growing list of countries that are flinging their borders open for travellers who have been vaccinated.
-With more and more people getting vaccinated and countries growing desperate to welcome tourists, expect more places around the world to join in this list.
+If you’ve been vaccinated (two doses for most vaccines out in circulation), some countries will allow you to skip testing or quarantine.
+Seychelles, Romania, Georgia, and Estonia are only some of the growing list of countries that are flinging their borders open for travellers who have been vaccinated.
+With more and more people getting vaccinated and countries growing desperate to welcome tourists, expect more places around the world to join this list.